clearbold/flightdeck/README.md

 #### Application

-If you don't have Composer, you can [install it within the root project directory](https://getcomposer.org/doc/00-intro.md#locally), at the same level as `flightdeck`, `public_html`, and `composer.json`.
+If you don't have Composer, you can [install it within the root project directory](https://getcomposer.org/doc/00-intro.md#locally), at the same level as `flightdeck`, `public_html`, and `composer.json`. ("Installation" just downloads an executable file that you can run in that directory.
+It doesn't do anything systemwide.)
 Once you've done so, run:

 ```
 php composer.phar install